sujeshpadhi91/seng438-a3/Assignment3.md

 ALL students should ensure that they understand the concepts in this section before moving on to the rest of the assignment.

-1. If you haven’t done so already, download the JFreeChart v2.0.zip file from D2L (under the assignment 3 folder).
+1. If you haven’t done so already, download the JFreeChart v2.0.zip file from Github repository [./Assignment3-artifacts.zip](./Assignment3-artifacts.zip).
 2. Extract the contents of the .zip file into a known location.

 ## 2.1 CREATE AN ECLIPSE PROJECT